By Bala Sai:

 Some men love trans-women but marry safe.
 Yet in a few years, they rekindle their past romance.
 Families too these days are okay with choices their kids make as long as they are financially, emotionally and socially secure.
 And lastly, I must say marriages have to be about the synergy of families and minds and not just the wedding, which is one big show for society.

-What is the one advice you would give to somebody who is still struggling to ‘come out of the closet’?
+What is the one advice you would give to somebody who is still struggling to come out?

 Just be honest.
 No one should deny you inner peace and dignity.
 If people are going to change because of your honesty, you don’t need them in your life.
 Parents who love you will support you for your honesty and being brave rather than settling in sham marriages or putting up a façade.
 If they don’t, you need to make them see sense in your transition.